kbobnis/page/_posts/2020-04-07-RefiningTheIdea.markdown

 This post is a wishlist what I want to be able to do in the game.
 So here there are listed actions, statistics and items.
 Very raw design.

-I still need to put all those things from underneath into the graphical design.

 ## Views
-- car view
+- car view, actions:
-	- actions in the car:
 	> > ![](/assets/designing_a_game/actions_car.png)
-		- cover up windows
-		- hide under blanket
-		- go into sleeping bag
 	- try to fall asleep
+	- leave car / observe outside situation
+	> *situation outside is described then*
+		- go to shop
+		- go to gas station
+		- a dark street and wait for a person
+		- (perception) the shop clerk just went to the toilet. quickly run (speed) and steal money from the cash register (manual coordination)
+		- (perception) one of the car is unlocked, open and search it (speed, perception)
+		- (perception) there's one drunk man who passed out on the street (strength)
+	- cardboard: cover up windows
+	- blanket: hide under
+	- sleeping bag: go into
 - neighbourhood view
-	- walk to:
+	- drive to:
 		- shop
 		- gas station
-		- a dark street and wait for a person
-	- drive to
-		- gas station
 		- residential area
-		- industrial area
+		- (perception) industrial area
-	- high perception
-		- the shop clerk just went to the toilet. quickly run (speed) and steal money from the cash register (manual coordination)
-		- one of the car is unlocked, open and search it (speed, perception)
-		- there's one drunk man who passed out on the street (strength)
+		- (perception) abandonend parking lot
+		- drive around neighbourhood
 - city view (a map with clickable cities, forests, roads, casinos)